OGHeyDude/Dev-Agency/docs/reference/faq.md

 **A:**
 1. Follow the installation guide at `/docs/getting-started/installation.md`
 2. Set up your first project using `/docs/getting-started/first-project.md`
-3. Learn the basic workflow with `/docs/getting-started/basic-workflow.md`
+3. Learn the STAD workflow with `/docs/getting-started/stad-workflow.md`
 4. Start with simple commands like `/cmd` and `/research`

 ### Q: What's the difference between Dev-Agency and other development tools?